MolochVentures/moloch/README.md

 1. Updates the period.
 2. Transfers all tribute tokens to the `Moloch.sol` contract to be held in escrow until the proposal vote is completed and processed.
 3. Sets the `startingPeriod` of the proposal.
-4. Pushes the proposal data to the end of the `proposalQueue`.
+4. Pushes the proposal to the end of the `proposalQueue`.

 ```
     function submitProposal(